Monotone stability of quadratic semimartingales with applications to unbounded general quadratic BSDEs: Quadratic semimartingales

 \section{Quadratic semimartingales}

-Quadratic BSDEs have recently received a lot of attention, mainly due to the wide range of possible applications, involving optimization problems with an exponential criterion, such as risk-sensitive control problems introduced by Fleming in the 1980s (see Fleming \& Sheu \cite{FlemingSheu} for financial applications, or El Karoui \& Hamad\`{e}ne for an application to risk-sensitive zero-sum stochastic functional games \cite{ElKaroui-Hamadene}). \\ Financial applications have generated a renewed interest for this type of BSDEs, particularly in connection with the theory of dynamic risk measures as in Barrieu \& El Karoui \cite{Barrieu-ElKaroui6}, or indifference pricing with exponential utility (see for instance Rouge \& El Karoui \cite{Rouge-El Karoui}, Mania \& Schweizer \cite{Mania-Schweizer} or the recent book edited by Carmona \cite{Carmona} among many other references).
-Therefore, it is particularly relevant to understand the structure of these processes, and to obtain conditions ensuring their stability.\\ In the classical martingale theory, Burkolder-Davis-Gundy-type estimates are crucial to obtain convergence results for martingales in $\mathbb{H}^p$ from the convergence of their terminal values.
-The study of classical BSDEs with linear growth relies also on precise a priori estimates coming from the martingale theory, arising from a forward point of view (see for instance, in a general framework, El Karoui \& Huang \cite{NEKHuang}).
+Quadratic BSDEs have recently received a lot of attention, mainly due to the wide range of possible applications, involving optimization problems with an exponential criterion, such as risk-sensitive control problems introduced by Fleming in the 1980s (see Fleming and Sheu~\cite{FlemingSheu} for financial applications, or El Karoui and Hamad\`{e}ne for an application to risk-sensitive zero-sum stochastic functional games~\cite{ElKaroui-Hamadene}).

+Financial applications have generated a renewed interest for this type of BSDEs, particularly in connection with the theory of dynamic risk measures as in Barrieu and El Karoui~\cite{Barrieu-ElKaroui6}, or indifference pricing with exponential utility (see, e.g., Rouge and El Karoui~\cite{Rouge-ElKaroui}, Mania and Schweizer \cite {Mania-Schweizer} or the recent book edited by Carmona~\cite{Carmona} among many other references).
+Therefore, it is particularly relevant to understand the structure of these processes, and to obtain conditions ensuring their stability.

+In the classical martingale theory, Burkolder--Davis--Gundy-type estimates are crucial to obtain convergence results for martingales in $\mathbb{H}^p$ from the convergence of their terminal values.
+The study of classical BSDEs with linear growth relies also on precise a priori estimates coming from the martingale theory, arising from a forward point of view (see, e.g., in a general framework, El Karoui and Huang~\cite{NEKHuang}).
 In this section, after having defined quadratic BSDEs, we adopt a forward point of view, introducing quadratic semimartingales, with a similar structure condition, studying their main properties and deriving some characterization results, which depend on various integrability assumptions.
 These results will be very useful to derive some stability and convergence results in the next section.